Climate of Dubai: Climatic conditions by month

 In February the average maximum daytime temperature in Dubai is 27 C with the average minimum nighttime temperature of 17 C. The average rainfall is 35 mm during February.
 While the average sea temperature is 22 C.

 In March the average daytime temperature is 30 C, with moderate heat and humidity.
 The average minimum temperature in March is about 20 C. The average rainfall is 27 mm during March, with rain generally falling on just four days of the month.
-While the average sea temperature is 23 C. Strong thunderstorms often hit the city during this month, which if followed by an increase in temperatures.
+While the average sea temperature is 23 C. Strong thunderstorms often hit the city during this month, which is followed by an increase in temperatures.